-Police and Crime Commissioner Sue Mountstevens has announced that Andy Marsh is her preferred candidate to be the next Chief Constable of Avon and Somerset Constabulary.
+Police and Crime Commissioner (PCC) Mark Shelford has announced that Sarah Crew is his preferred candidate to be the next Chief Constable of Avon and Somerset Police.

-Under the Police Reform and Social Responsibility Act, Police and Crime Commissioners are responsible for appointing chief constables.
-Following the decision, the Commissioner must then inform the Police and Crime Panel of the preferred candidate.
+Under the Police Reform and Social Responsibility Act, PCCs are responsible for appointing Chief Constables.
+Following the decision, the PCC must then inform the Police and Crime Panel of the preferred candidate.